Are there any prerequisites for the program?

 This program is a self-funded program, which means the department does not have graduate assistantships or fellowships to offer deserving students.
-(Therefore, please disregard the February 15 deadline for priority financial aid consideration posted on the graduate school’s website.)
-Many students pay for the program by taking out federal student loans and we recommend submitting your FAFSA application when you apply to our program.
-While March 1st is the “priority date” for FAFSA, this is not a deadline and you are still encouraged to apply after this date.
+Many students pay for the program by taking out federal student loans.
 Additionally, you may apply for individual scholarships if you meet the eligibility requirements.
 Another useful resource is the Student Financial Services website.

 Selection Process and Timeline

 April 1 is the general admission deadline for full consideration for our program.
 If after the first round of reviews available seats in the program are not filled, we will consider late applications.